Maritime job hunt assistance, from www.dieselduck.net

-There are already lots of qualities that you have, or will demonstrate just to be an licensed engineer.
+There are already lots of qualities that you have, or will demonstrate just to be an engineer.
 The qualities below are the ones which will make you unique - a more attractable mate, if you will - to a company.
-As marine school leaver, qualities such as know how with computer networks, sense of humour, good grades in the cadetship, deck side certificates, etc. are all pluses in my book.
+As marine school leaver, qualities such as comfort with computer systems, sense of humour, good grades in the cadetship, deck side certificates, etc. are all pluses in my book.

 Once you caught the eye of a recruiter.
 I suggest you . . .

-- Be flexible where pay is concern.
-Once you are onboard and have shown your true colors, you should be paid accordingly.
+- Be somewhat flexible where pay is concern.
+Once you are onboard and have shown your true colors, you should seek to be paid accordingly.
 If not, its a short contract and there are many more ships out there...
 Thanks for the experience.

 - Flaunt your training, and especially training with advance technology.
 Any training you have is an asset a company does not need to pay for.